ArmandoVazquezHernandez/simplepractice-ui-sdet-test/README.md

    Overview:
    This repository contains an automated UI test for the SimplePractice plataform.
-   The test covers a Happy Path Scenario for creating a new clint using Selenium WebDriver.
+   Client creation Happy Path Scenario as described in the assessment instructions using Selenium WebDriver.

    The purpose of this proect is to demstrate:
    *UI automation skills